- Vol 1: General - Topics Chapters Overview

 Applicability: To assess essential fish habitat in the review of projects conducted under federal permits, licenses, or other authorities that affect or have the potential to affect such habitat.

-General Procedures: The Magnuson-Stevens Fishery Conservation and Management Act (MSFCMA) requires federal agencies such as the Federal Highway Administration, and the Department through NEPA Assignment, to consult with the Secretary of Commerce regarding any action or proposed action authorized, funded, or undertaken by that agency that may adversely affect essential fish habitat (EFH), as identified under the MSFCMA.
+General Procedures: The Magnuson-Stevens Fishery Conservation and Management Act (MSFCMA) requires federal agencies such as the FHWA, and the Department through NEPA Assignment, to consult with the Secretary of Commerce regarding any action or proposed action authorized, funded, or undertaken by that agency that may adversely affect essential fish habitat (EFH), as identified under the MSFCMA.
 Federal agencies may use existing consultation/environmental review procedures, such as biological assessments, to satisfy the MSFCMA consultation requirements.

 Coordination and Consultation: NOAA Fisheries.
 See consultation information link below.

-Purpose: The Marine Mammal Protection Act (MMPA) generally prohibits "take" of marine mammals in U.S. waters by any person and by U.S. citizens in international waters and on the importing of marine mammals and marine mammal products into the United States.
+Purpose: The Marine Mammal Protection Act (MMPA) generally prohibits "take" of marine mammals in U.S. waters by any person and by U.S. citizens in international waters and the importing of marine mammals and marine mammal products into the United States.
 NOAA Fisheries can authorize take for the certain activities.

 Applicability: All marine mammals are protected under this act.